lilkhoa/OS-assignment-extension/README.md

 ```
 Where:
 - `priority` is the priority value of the process.
 It is used by the MLQ scheduler.
-- `niceness` is used by CFS scheduler (range -20 to 10, lower value = higher priority)
+- `niceness` is used by CFS scheduler (range -20 to 10, lower value = higher priority).

 Each process in file input/proc/<process_name> is defined as:
 ```